 Why Is SEO So Important?

-Search Engine Optimization is crucial for any and all digital marketing strategies.
+Search Engine Optimization is crucial for digital marketing strategies.
 Let’s take a look at a few numbers.

-This led to possibly the most staggering statistic of them all: Over 40% of revenue is captured by organic search traffic.
+This statistical reality led to possibly the most staggering statistic.
+More than 40% of revenue is captured by organic search traffic.

 What about a true definition of SEO?